ede73/diagrammer/README.md

 <img width=200 src="https://user-images.githubusercontent.com/1845554/216885127-25ba26bb-194d-4c92-b610-e33999ea005c.png">

 You can use brower's localstorage to save the diagrams (and load them).
-You can also export/import then to the 'backend' if needed (requires apache/php)
+You can also export/import then to the 'backend' if needed (requires webserver, one available in web/miniserver.js)

 <img width=200 src="https://user-images.githubusercontent.com/1845554/216885227-edf5800a-0585-4df1-b8c9-f022f459d670.png">